-Come further our mission of social justice and lend a helping hand to others at Roosevelt University’s American Dream Service Day on Thursday, Sept.
+Come further our mission of social justice and lend a helping hand to others at Roosevelt University’s American Dream Service Day on Friday, Sept.
 14.

 Getting involved is easy.
-Simply sign up for one or more of three service activities–one hour time slots are available from 9 a.m.–3:30 p.m.
+Simply sign up for one or more of three service activities–one-hour time slots are available from 9 a.m.–3:30 p.m.

 Hunger is something that afflicts all too many of the nation’s children these days.
 Participants will help get food to the needy.
 Volunteers will break down large pallets of food into individual boxes for needy families.
 You can learn more about Hunger Projects at feedingchildreneverywhere.com.